w3c-fedid/FedCM/proposals/idp-sign-in-status-api.md

 ### Semantics

-For each IDP (identified by its config URL) the browser keeps a tri-state variable representing the sign-in state with possible values “logged-in”, “logged-out”, and “unknown”, defaulting to “unknown”.
+For each IDP (identified by its config URL) the browser keeps a tri-state variable representing the login state with possible values “logged-in”, “logged-out”, and “unknown”, defaulting to “unknown”.

-When receiving the sign-in header, the state will be set to “logged in”.
+When receiving the login header, the state will be set to “logged in”.
 In case of subresources, to limit abuse, the header is only processed if the resource is same-origin with the document.

-Similar for the sign-out header.
+Similar for the logout header.

 In some cases, a user can get logged out server-side while the user is not on the IDP website.
 For example, the IDP may require re-authentication every N